CodeYourFuture/syllabus-archive/js-core-2/week-2/lesson.md

 Task 3
 =======

-Write JavaScript below that changes the background colour of the page when the 'Change colour' button is clicked.
+Write JavaScript below that changes the background colour of the page when the "Change colour" button is clicked.
 */

 ```